-As a Mayo Clinic resident, much of your time will be devoted to comprehensive training as a member of the interdisciplinary team.
+As a PGY-1 pediatric resident, much of your time will be devoted to comprehensive training as a member of the interdisciplinary team.
 A breadth of learning experiences has been designed to increase and refine clinical competency, provide evidence-based pharmacotherapeutic care plans, and develop confidence as an independent practitioner.

 Direct patient care services allow you to provide patient-specific pharmaceutical care services.
 Responsibilities include development of individualized care and monitoring plans for various patient populations.
 After coaching, instruction and modeling by a preceptor, you will be assessed and constructively critiqued on how to further refine the delivery of evidence-based recommendations.

 Drug information is provided to patients, physicians, nurses, pharmacists and other allied health professionals.
 Feedback is provided to enhance drug information-retrieval skills using a variety of resources and modalities.

 Pharmacokinetic monitoring is provided to eligible patients.
 You will serve as an information resource by providing recommendations for appropriate assay procedures, evaluation of serum drug concentrations and appropriate documentation in the medical record.

 The PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital is designed to provide a diverse experience for the future clinician.
 These rotations are required:

 |Neonatal intensive care

 The elective rotations available at Mayo Eugenio Litta Children's Hospital allow residents to tailor the learning experience to their needs.
 Many elective rotations are available.
 Every effort will be made to match learning opportunities to your interests.

 Residents present up to three patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.